DanielWinning/StaticMarkdownBlog/README.md

 By default, the package will use `resources/posts` as the source of your posts.
 You can change this by publishing the config file and changing the `postsPath` value.
 The package will expect your posts to be in Markdown format.

-Your posts will be served up at `/blog/{slug}` by default.
+Your blog index will be served at `/blog` by default - posts will be served up at `/blog/{slug}` by default.
 You can change this by publishing the config file and